 - Now melt the butter in a saucepan and fry the onions and garlic until the onions are pale brown all over.
 Add the mushrooms and continue cooking for 2 mins.

 - Stir in the flour and cook for 1 minute.
-Remove from the heat and stir until boiling, add the remaining marinade and the brown stock, return to the heat and stir until boiling ,again scraping the bottom of the pan.
+Remove from the heat and gradually add the strained marinade and stock, stirring to keep the mixture smooth, return to the heat and stir until boiling, again scraping the bottom of the pan.
 When boiling pour over the venison.

 - Add the redcurrant jelly.
 Season with salt and pepper.